Irrigation Opening

 We would advise against using overhead watering in areas that are humid and already experiencing high rainfall amounts.

 Drip irrigation is a method of watering plants that uses controlled delivery of water directly to the plants.
 Usually, there are holes in specific spacing intervals in conjunction with the plants being irrigated.
-For example, when planting lettuce, you may have a hole for the water to drip from the hose every six inches.
+For example, when planting lettuce, you may have a hole for the water to from the hose every six inches.

 Drip Irrigation is a great option for disease-prone plants like tomatoes, peppers, and cucumbers because the water goes directly to the roots.
 Watering only the roots of the plants and nowhere else means two things.
 First, you’ll have fewer weeds because they aren’t receiving irrigation.
 Second, you save a lot of water because you’re only watering what you want to grow.